 Role of a Mentor

-The mentor’s role is to assist the mentee through self-reflection, asking questions, and offering feedback and support.
-Below are ways mentors can offer support to mentees, divided into three categories of help below:
+The mentor’s role is to assist the mentee by offering feedback and support.
+Below are ways mentors can offer support to mentees, divided into three categories of help:

 This option involves providing brief, focused assistance through a single phone call or email exchange.
 Below are some ideas where you can provide quick and effective support: